tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/attachment.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/app" />

 A attachment field can be created as part of an App creation.
-Here is an example request body for creating an excerp for a bug-report app within a workspace with ID 1.
+Here is an example request body for creating an excerpt for a bug-report app within a workspace with ID 1.
 The app contains a `multi_attachment` field "Screenshots".
 Other useful fields for a bug-report app, like "Title", "Description" or "Priority" are omitted for brevity.

 `single_attachment` fields are created in the same way as `multi_attachment` fields.